JohnAntonios/lyrical/README.md

 # lyrical
-A minimal Lyric searching website with a focus on best performance, practices and accessibility.
+A minimal lyric searching website with a focus on best performance, practices and accessibility.

 ## Lighthouse 🔦🏠 result